Mango Popsicles

 Popsicle mold filled and lid placed on.
 Ten popsicle sticks inserted into the holes of the popsicle mold.
 Entire mold is surrounded by fresh mangoes, limes, and coconuts.

-Place the filled popsicle mold into the freezer and allow to freeze for 6-8 hours or preferably overnight.
-To remove the mango popsicles, run the bottom of the popsicle mold under warm water for 20 seconds.
+Step 6: To remove the mango popsicles, run the bottom of the popsicle mold under warm water for 20 seconds.
 Squeeze the bottom of each popsicle to help force it out of the mold.
 Sometimes, gently wiggling the popsicle sticks from side to side helps to loosen the popsicle from the mold, making it easier to squeeze it out from the bottom.

 One mango popsicle with bite out of the top left corner being held up in the middle of the photo.
 In the background there is a shallow bowl filled with ice containing other mango popsicles, and there is a sliced fresh mango on the left side in the background.